imgix/imgix-rb/README.md

 ## Purge Cache

+**Deprecation Notice:** The API keys used in `Imgix::Client#purge` version `3.3.X` have been deprecated.
+To utilize the updated `Imgix::Client#purge` method in version `4.0.0`, please regenerate your API key at `http://dashboard.imgix.com/api-keys`.
+Feel free to reach out to our [support line](support@imgix.com) if you have any questions or concerns.

 If you need to remove or update an image on imgix, you can purge it from our cache by initializing a client with your api_key, then calling Imgix::Client#purge with the resource path.

 ```ruby